-Chairman of the Board, Boeing; Senior Managing Director, Blackstone Group; Former Chairman and Chief Executive Officer, Nielsen Holdings.
-Mr. Calhoun has served as Senior Managing Director and Head of Private Equity Portfolio Operations of The Blackstone Group (private equity) since January 2014.
-Previously, Mr. Calhoun served as Chairman of the Board of Nielsen Holdings plc (marketing and media information) from January 2014 to January 2016, as Chief Executive Officer of Nielsen Holdings plc from May 2010 to January 2014, and as Chairman of the Executive Board and Chief Executive Officer of The Nielsen Company B.V. from August 2006 to January 2014.
+President and Chief Executive Officer, Boeing.
+Mr. Calhoun has served as President and Chief Executive Officer of The Boeing Company since January 2020.
+Previously, he served as Senior Managing Director and Head of Private Equity Portfolio Operations of The Blackstone Group (private equity) from January 2014 to January 2020.
+Mr. Calhoun served as Chairman of the Board of Nielsen Holdings plc (marketing and media information) from January 2014 to January 2016, as Chief Executive Officer of Nielsen Holdings plc from May 2010 to January 2014, and as Chairman of the Executive Board and Chief Executive Officer of The Nielsen Company B.V. from August 2006 to January 2014.
 Prior to joining Nielsen, he served as Vice Chairman of General Electric Company and President and Chief Executive Officer of GE Infrastructure.
 During his 26-year tenure at GE, he ran multiple business units including GE Transportation, GE Aircraft Engines, GE Employers Reinsurance Corporation, GE Lighting and GE Transportation Systems.
-Mr. Calhoun also serves as independent chairman of the board of Gates Industrial Corporation plc and as a member of the board of Caterpillar Inc.
+Mr. Calhoun also serves on the board of Caterpillar Inc.

 Arthur D. Collins Jr.